How to Treat Poison Ivy Naturally: and the Most Important Tip

 You can also make a paste using a few teaspoons of baking soda and a little water.
 Apply to the rash as often as needed to reduce swelling and dry up blisters.

-Baking soda is my go-to natural remedy for poison ivy and bee stings.
-It does such a great job of drying up any blisters and it doesn’t sting.
+Baking soda does such a great job of drying up any blisters and it doesn't sting.

-With the cost of baking soda being so low, it’s always something I keep in the house for all kinds of uses.
-Baking soda is even a surprisingly-great natural beauty ingredient.
+With the cost of baking soda being so low, it's always something I keep in the house for all kinds of uses and surprisingly there are lots of baking soda beauty uses too.

-A cold compress will reduce the redness, swelling, and itching of a poison ivy rash.
-Cold temperatures on the skin for short periods of time have been shown to boost the immune system and increase collagen production as well.
+A cold compress can reduce the redness, swelling, and itching of a poison ivy rash.

 You can add a soothing essential oil such as lavender to help reduce inflammation even further.